interNFT/nft-rfc/nft_rfc_009.md

 ]
 ```

-This context value pulls in three JSON-LD contexts, applying them in
+This context value pulls in three JSON-LD contexts.
+Applying them in sequential
 order, to unambiguously define all of the properties used in the IID
 document.

-This allows unambigious extensibility without a central registry of
+This allows unambigious extensibility, without the need for a centralized registry of
-vocabulary.
+DID methods and vocabulary.

 New Terminology
 ===============

 1.  **IID References** are DID-URLs with a fragment part, e.g.,
     **did:example:abc#123**.
-They refer to resources associated with
+These refer to resources which are associated with
-    the IID subject in some way, and defined in the IID Document with
+    the IID subject in some way and are defined in the IID Document with
     an "id" property matching the fragment term.
 This reference SHOULD be
     used in RDF statements about IID References (the raw IID should be used
     in RDF statements about the IID asset).

-2.  **IID Resources** are DID-URLs with a path part, e.g.,
+2.  **IID Linked Resources** are DID-URLs with a path part, e.g.,
     **did:example:abc/123**.
-They are used to for retrievable
+These are used to retrieve
-    (online) resources that are associated with the IID subject and
+    (online) resources linked to the on-chain asset.
+Which are
-    defined in the LinkedResource property of the IID Document with
+    defined in the `LinkedResources` property of the IID Document using
-    a "path" property and an "id" property, which both match the path term.
+    a "path" property and an "id" property.
+Both of which match the path term. //??

-3.  **IID Assets** All IID Subjects are the on-chain asset referred to by
+3.  **IID Assets** All IIDs refer to on-chain assets.
+The DID Subject
-    the IID.
-The term "IID Asset" is used to refer to the on-chain asset
-    that is the Subject of an IID.
-Or more succinctly, the DID Subject
-    of an IID is the IID Asset and the IID is used to refer to that asset.
+    of an IID is the IID Asset.
 These terms may be used interchangeably.

 ## HTTPRange14
 By convention, all downloadable linked resources may be referred to by their associated
 IID Reference ***did:example:abc#123*** and downloaded using their IID Resource URL
 ***did:example:abc/123***.

-This is achieved by using the same lexical term for the path
-part in the "path" property and the fragment part in the "id" property.
+This is achieved by using the same lexical term for the path  part in the "path" property and the fragment part in the "id" property.

-Thus IIDs avoid the HTTPRange14 problem [[6]](#ref6) of confusing
+By taking this approach, IIDs avoid the HTTPRange14 problem [[6]](#ref6) by not confusing
 the same string as a conceptual identifier (as a URI) in RDF statements, and that same
 string used to retrieve a specific online resources (as a URL).